cykelstativet/Oneplus-Update-Script/README.md

 -Check on phone that is says fastbootd.

 -Now run "flash_all.bat" and the script should guide you through the rest.
+When it asks to chose a slot, i recommend changing to the inactive one.